Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Linebacker

-Bobby Wagner led the way with 10 tackles.
-And as he’d promised during the week, the Seahawks played screen passes better.
-The Seahawks also made 49ers tight end George Kittle relatively irrelevant, as he had just four catches for 40 yards on 11 targets.
+Bobby Wagner led the Seahawks with 10 tackles.
+And as he’d promised during the week, the Seahawks better defended screen passes, a staple of the 49ers offense and something Seattle struggled against the week before.
+The Seahawks also limited 49ers tight end George Kittle, as he had just four catches for 40 yards on 11 targets, in coverage the linebackers shared.

-Jordyn Brooks had a sack on the first play of the second quarter that helped derail a 49ers drive and led to a missed San Francisco field-goal attempt.
+Jordyn Brooks had a sack on the first play of the second quarter that helped derail a 49ers drive.

 Grade: B.